gregfullard/100-days-of-code/log.md

 ### Day R2D50-51: 2020-11-25
 R2D50-51 #100DaysOfCode - At last I've managed to convert all the old Ghost blog posts to pure markdown.
 Still not 100% happy with the styling, but it'll have to do for now.
 MVP, as they say...
 Targeting deployment to prod this Friday :)

+### Day R2D52: 2020-12-01
+R2D52 #100DaysOfCode - Moved last bits of content over to the new Gatsby site.
+Commented sections out that are not ready for the live site.
+Deployed to S3 using gatsby-s3-plugin.
+Will wrap the CloudFront tomorrow.
+For now, here's the link: http://www.devskilldojo.com.s3-website-us-east-1.amazonaws.com/